padus/vacation/readme.md

 # UPS Monitoring Service

-Simple Windows application and Hubitat presence sensor driver to monitor AC presence and battery level of a UPS connected to a Windows system.
+Simple Windows service and Hubitat presence sensor driver to monitor AC presence and battery level of a UPS connected to a Windows system.

 ## Installation Instructions